-Management, Operation and Animals Serviced: The Director of the Behavioral Core is Dr. David Pierce.
+The Director of the Environmental Analysis Core is Dr. David Pierce.
 The operation of the core will have an oversight committee composed of the EABC Director, the Principal Investigator of the ND INBRE, and the Dean of Arts and Science.
 This committee will make suggestions for improvements, investments and mitigate user concerns.
 Consistent with the mission of the ND INBRE, the facility would be available to all ND INBRE partners in North Dakota.

 "Research reported in this [publication, release] was supported by an Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health under grant number P20GM103442."